So, you’re interested in getting a job working on a yacht.

-The difficulty is in separating yourself from the rest of the pack.
+The difficulty is in seperating yourself from the rest of the pack.
 There is a high demand for crew, but there is also a high supply.
 Fortunately, there is plenty you can do to stand out.
 We’ve identified five key areas, all of which you can work on right away to improve your chances:

-We discuss each in further detail below.
+Each of these is discussed in further detail below.